 If you can make sure you’ve got the patience and positioning to overcome any worries on getting the oven up to temperature, this oven produces perfect pizzas on demand.
 Because the oven burns so high, it needs very little maintenance (everything is effectively incinerated) so this is a fun piece of kit that take your patio weekends up to another level.
 It's not just for pizza either – use it as you would an oven to create an outdoor kitchen for summer parties.

-Invest in a food mixer to make dough production easy – the Roccbox is really only as good as your willingness to work with it, and produce perfect dough.
+Invest in a stand mixer to make dough production easy – the Roccbox is really only as good as your willingness to work with it, and produce perfect dough.
 In other words, it can’t be topped.